 8.5.3 are exclusive of value added tax, which shall be added to Healthera's invoice(s) at the appropriate rate.

-8.6 Healthera shall be entitled to increase the Subscription Fees at the start of each Renewal Period upon 30 days’ prior notice to the Customer and the Order Form shall be deemed to have been amended accordingly.
+8.6 Healthera shall be entitled to increase the Subscription Fees at the start of each Renewal Period upon 30 days' prior notice to the Customer and an Order Form shall be deemed to have been amended accordingly.

 9 Proprietary rights

 9.1 The Customer acknowledges and agrees that Healthera and/or its licensors own all Intellectual Property Rights in the Services and the Documentation.
 Except as expressly stated herein, the Agreement does not grant the Customer any Intellectual Property Rights to, or in, or any other rights or licences in respect of the Services or the Documentation.

 9.2 Healthera confirms that it has all the rights in relation to the Services and the Documentation that are necessary to grant all the rights it purports to grant under, and in accordance with, the terms of the Agreement.

 10 Data Protection